Cartesian Operator

 Configure the Create Table Operator

-The Cartesian operator only allows one input.
-So, you must bring your two arrays together.
+The Cartesian operator only allows one input, so you must bring your two arrays together.
 To do that, put both arrays in a table using the Create Table operator and two Set operators.

 First, create a blank table with one row using the Create Table operator.